storacha/specs/w3-filecoin.md

 #### `filecoin/submit`

-The task MUST be invoked by the Storefront which MAY be used to verify offered content piece before propagating it through the pipeline.
+The task MUST be invoked by the Storefront which MAY be used to verify the offered content piece before propagating it through the pipeline.
 > `did:web:web3.storage` invokes capability from `did:web:web3.storage`

 ```json